I’m Losing My Hair!

 I have always waged a personal war with my hair.
 While many people who know me will tell you that I have (or rather ‘had’) beautiful, thick, wavy/curly hair, I always saw it as frizzy, fuzzy, course and unmanageable.
 What I would give to have it back.

-It is not my intention to bore anyone to tears with my personal ordeal with hair loss, but I assume that if you have read this far, you are someone who is in the initial stages, or worse, the midst of a hair loss crisis.
+It is not my intention to bore anyone to tears with my personal hair loss ordeal, but I assume that if you have read this far, you are someone who is in the initial stages, or worse, the midst of a hair loss crisis.
 You will either be forewarned by my experience or relate to it completely, because from the forums I have read on this subject, my journey, albeit with my own personal twists and turns, is fairly typical for women struggling with hair loss.

 Once Upon a Time . . .

 It began in 2008 . . .
 I think.
 You see, it was a gradual thing.
 When I washed my hair in the shower, I began to notice more hair than usual falling out.
 Silly me, I wasn’t too alarmed and really didn’t even give it a second thought.
 I was going through a very stressful period in my life, eating too much junk food and wasn’t taking a really good daily vitamin . . . so what did I expect?
 Besides, your hair, like your fingernails, just keeps growing, right?
 It replenishes itself.
 So why worry?
 And unbelievably, this hair loss didn’t change the way it looked to me let alone anyone else.

 But, I do remember complaining to my hairdresser about how dry, dull and course my hair seemed to be.
 He told me that that was just my hair type.
 Not true as photos of me at seven years old show a very thick and shiny head of hair.
 But as I was highlighting my hair and this made it shinier, I didn’t dwell on the possibility that my hair may be more unhealthy than I imagined.